-One of the most common models in HR analytics is shown in Figure 1.
+One of the most common models in HR analytics is shown in Figure 1. : the Data-Insight-Story model.
 The model starts with the data, then you draw insights, and finally tell a story.
 This isn’t entirely wrong; it’s just not the best way to approach analytics and it’s caused some heartaches for HR professionals trying to do the right thing.

 Here is how this model usually plays out: An HR professional is given a report, usually data drawn from the HRIS, and is asked to look at the data, derive an insight, then tell a story.
 Normally, HR professionals find this very hard to do, not because they lack the right competencies, but because it’s genuinely difficult to find legitimate insights in rows of numbers and figures.
 Even if you were a data scientist with lots of data, tools, and time, it would be a challenge to find insights that would have an impact.

-The secret to success is this: The story lies in the business issue, not in the data.
+The secret to success is this: with workforce analytics, the story lies in the business issue, not in the data.

 The story lies in the issue–not the data